 HTC U11 design and build quality

 The latest flagship device to come from the Taiwanese manufacturer is one of the most eye-catching smartphones to be released so far this year.
-With its curved and colorful glass surfaces, the HTC U11 stands out among other current smartphones - at least within the high-end range of devices, where most have kept to the boring, plain design rule.
+With its curved and colorful glass surfaces, the HTC U11 stands out among other current smartphones - at least within the high-end range of devices, where most have kept to the quite frankly boring, plain design rule.
 The protective glass above the display (Gorilla Glass 5) flows smoothly into the slim, symmetrical aluminum frame as well as the glass on the back (Gorilla Glass 3).
-The back cover shimmers and gleams beautifully, and looks stunning - so as long as you diligently polish away the fingerprints that tend to accumulate there.

 HTC U11 display

 The HTC U11 sports a 5.5-inch QHD display (2,560 x 1,440 pixels), giving the screen a pixel density of 539 ppi.
 All in all, this is more than enough to give users a crisp image.
 With its black background, the HTC U11 can - at least briefly - hide the fact that the screen is not an OLED panel.
+As a result, the colors are not as bright as those you'd have with an OLED screen.
 It's not obvious if you look directly at the display, but if you look at the side of the screen there is a visible light grey haze.
-The colors are also not quite as bright as those you find on an OLED display.
-Overall, the screen of the HTC U11 is not bad.
-But, it's only just a step above.

 HTC U11 special features